-This is a full application for the erection of a 7.99MWp solar farm over a 19.54 ha site.
-The application information submits that that the site would be split into five parcels and modules would be fixed to arrays that would be arranged in a linear form across the site in rows.
+This is a full application for the erection of a 2.8 MW solar farm over a 5ha site.
+The application information submits that that the site would essentially be split into two parcels with the access way separating the parcels.
+Modules would be fixed to arrays that would be arranged in a linear form down the site in rows.
 The arrays would be laid out west-east to allow the modules to face south and be angled towards the sun at approximately 30 degrees to optimise photovoltaic capture.
-The proposal would also include the erection of No.7 inverter cabins and No.7 transformer cabins as well as a new substation towards the south eastern boundary.
-Security fencing and CCTV cameras on 3.1m poles would also be required as part of the scheme.
-Wildlife corridors and associated landscaping are also proposed as part of the application.
+The proposal would also include the erection of No.2 inverter cabins and No.1 transformer cabin towards the western boundary.
+Security fencing would be required in addition to CCTV cameras as part of the scheme.
+Revised information of surface water drainage plans was submitted on 14 November 2014 and comments from the Environment Agency on the plans are awaited.